Administrative Ruling, Office of the President

 Confidential Data means data and records whose public disclosure is restricted by law, contract, University policy, professional code, or practice within the applicable unit, discipline, or profession.

-- Student education records (See the MSU Access to Student Information guidelines for more details.)
+- Student education records (See the Student Rights Under the Family Educational Rights and Privacy Act information for more details.)

 - Individually identifiable data in a person’s medical record